xpack/xpm-js/README.md

 # xpm - the xPack project manager

-This project implements `xpm` - the xPack project manager - as a Node.js CLI application.
+This project implements `xpm` - the **xPack project manager** - as a Node.js CLI application.

-The main purpose of `xpm` is to help manage projects during development.
+The main purpose of `xpm` is to orchestrate builds and manage dependencies for language neutral, multi-version projects.

 More specifically: